Last updated on July 27th, 2024 at 10:18 pm

 Amanda Wingfield

 Amanda is the mother of Tom and Laura.
 She recollects her evergreen and precious memories.
 She was a southern belle and was attracted by many gentlemen callers.
-Among the gentlemen callers, she was able to win the heart of Mr. Wingfiled.
+Among the gentlemen callers, she was able to win the heart of Mr. Wingfield.
 Everything is passed, and she lives in a tiny apartment in St. Louis with her son and daughter.

 Though she is a passionate mother, her over-expectations make Laura’s life intolerable.
 Laura’s failure to attract any gentleman caller makes her so frustrated.
 To relieve her frustration, she enrolls Laura in Business school.
-But Laura cannot get any positive outcome because of her shyness and disabilities.
+However, Laura cannot get any positive outcome because of her shyness and disabilities.
 She does everything for Laura to find a suitable gentleman caller, but she fails to attract any gentleman caller.
 Amanda is indeed tense about her children; after all, she is a comic and charming figure throughout the play.

 Jim O’Connor